tarwn/lessthandot-hugo/blogs/content/posts/2011-04-05-sql-university-performance-week.md

 **Pseudo Coding**

-The “New Snapshot Needed” decision will be based off an internal decision coded as follows, with each distinct replication procedure listed beside it that is required.
+The "New Snapshot Needed" decision will be based off an internal decision coded as follows, with each distinct replication procedure listed beside it that is required.

   * Enumerate the publication – [sp\_helpmergepublication @publication\_name][5]
   * Extract the retention period – retention column returned from sp_helpmergepublication